-Find the answers to the most frequently asked questions about Mount Rushmore National Monument
+Find the answers to the most frequently asked questions about Mount Rushmore National Monument.

 Q:Who thought of and created Mount Rushmore?